Event Promotion Guidelines

-Please Note: All advertising, promotional products, publications, and other printed materials must be approved by the Office of Communications.
-This includes any materials containing the Mount St. Mary’s University and Athletics logos.
-For style questions and graphics, please refer to the Mount St. Mary's University Style Guide.
+Please Note: All advertising, promotional products, publications, and other printed materials must be approved by the Office of Marketing.
+This includes any materials containing the Mount St. Mary’s University and athletics logos.
+For style questions and graphics, please refer to the Mount Style Guide.

 Standard Marketing Means

 All of the following standard marketing means do not require prior approval but should be reviewed by the sponsoring office, department, or advisor.

 Public events must be added to a department calendar or submitted to the calendar online.
 Public events include any event open to either the entire Mount community and/or the general public.
 If an event is cancelled, it should be updated as "cancelled" and not removed.
 If a request has been submitted through the online calendar please email the webmaster with updates.

 Press releases for campus events should be sent to firstname.lastname@example.org.

 The content on the Mount Channel screens is displayed at the discretion of the Office of Marketing, with these basic guidelines for submitting content: